 The literature review also points to new avenues for research on carers in HE.
-Much work in this area focuses on specific groups (student parents, lone student parents, etc.) but more rarely centres on the academic norms which construct carers as a problem yet compound the issues they face (AUTHOR).
-Although building up a picture of carers’ experiences is a crucial step in the process of gaining recognition, such a focus would enable a shift away from the deficit discourses which often permeate policy interventions.
-Linked to this, work exploring how those whose identities are well-aligned on the figure of the ‘bachelor boy’ benefit from norms geared towards the care-free would potentially contribute to a more thorough understanding of care in its relational dimensions.
+Much work in this area focuses on specific groups (student parents, lone student parents, etc.) but more rarely centres on the academic norms which, in some cases, construct carers as a problem (AUTHOR).
+Although building up a picture of carers’ experiences is a crucial step in the process of gaining recognition, work exploring how those whose identities are well-aligned on the figure of the ‘bachelor boy’ benefit from norms geared towards the care-free would potentially contribute to a more thorough understanding of care in its relational dimensions.
+A focus on norms and cultures rather than carers would also enable a shift away from the deficit discourses which sometimes permeate policy interventions.

 The disruptions of personal and professional lives linked to the Covid-19 pandemic have shed light on the fraught relationship between care and academic work, resulting in a sudden and, for some, welcome influx of research in this area.
 We should celebrate the quick growth of a scholarship on carers.
-Yet we also call for further research which develop intersectional understandings of carers in academia and which engage in the deconstruction of cultural norms which render this group invisible.
+Yet we also call for further research which grow intersectional understandings of carers in academia and which engage in the deconstruction of the cultural norms which render this group invisible.
 Capturing the diversity of carework among the academic population and more broadly also requires challenging binaries and hierarchies which construct some lives as less ‘lose-able’ and thus less worthy of care work (Butler, 2009).
-These binaries are deeply entrenched in Western cultures, with humans given more value than animal and the environment, and some humans given more value than others (ie, in the case of neoliberal Western cultures, the contribution, current or future, to the economy has become the currency against which lives are dis/valued) (Fraser, 2013).
-We also need to ensure that the important theoretical and empirical developments which have emerged in the field lead to the transformation of mainstream literature of HE – a transformation that also needs to go beyond a simple ‘add and stir’ approach, with a radical rethinking of the paid/unpaid, productive/reproductive, masculine/feminine binaries of work, in academia and elsewhere.
-Last, to be inclusive and effective, policies will need to recognise the diversity of this group and the richness and complexity of their experiences.
+These binaries are deeply entrenched in Western cultures, with humans given more value than animal and the environment, and some humans given more value than others (i.e., in the case of neoliberal Western cultures, the contribution, current or future, to the economy has become the currency against which lives are dis/valued) (Fraser, 2013).
+We also need to ensure that the important theoretical and empirical developments which have emerged in the field lead to the transformation of mainstream literature of HE – a transformation that also needs to go beyond a simple ‘add and stir’ approach, with a radical rethinking of the paid/unpaid, productive/reproductive, masculine/feminine binaries at play in academia and elsewhere.

 To conclude, by highlighting the rich scholarship on carers, this article’s ambition is to part of a contestation of the hegemonic, long-lasting discourse of academia as care-free.
 However, this project of reclaiming visibility and recognition can never be complete.
 It would be illusory to think that we can ‘map’ the field.
 Instead, the article points out to the need for ongoing reflexivity in terms of how knowledge production includes and excludes in ways which are complex and fluid.
-This requires to carefully address the hierarchies of inequalities which often affect research on social justice, as well as their intersectionalities.
+This requires carefully addressing the hierarchies of inequalities which often affect research on social justice, as well as their intersectionalities.

 References